 - reasonable, that is, it must be based on what has been assessed as a protective concern and established as requiring intervention, and reasonably able to be carried out by the parent.

-The child and parents should be assisted to participate in the decision making process (CYFA s 11) and in defining the problems facing the family.
+The child and parents should be assisted to participate in the decision-making process (s.11, CYFA) and in defining the problems facing the family.
 They should have been clearly informed of the changes needed, in the course of preparing the case plan and associated actions table.

 Procedure

-If, in spite of this, the child remains at risk of significant harm, the practitioner should discuss the use of a notice of direction with their supervisor or, alternatively, whether the level of risk justifies a breach of the order and an emergency care placement.
+If, in spite of this, the child remains at risk of significant harm, the practitioner should discuss the use of a notice of direction with their supervisor or, alternatively, whether the level of risk justifies a breach of the order, including one which has the effect of removing the child and placing them in emergency care.

-If the practitioner’s supervisor agrees with the use of a 'notice of direction', the practitioner is required to sign the written direction (as contained in CRIS).
-A copy of the Form 6, Schedule 2, Notice of direction pursuant to ss.
-282(2) and 265(2) form can be found in Forms and secure documents - case templates.
-The written direction must quote in full s.
-282(2) of the CYFA, which outlines the notice of direction authority.
+The practitioner should seek legal advice prior to issuing a notice of direction.
+If the practitioner’s supervisor agrees with the use of a notice of direction, the practitioner is required to sign the written direction (as contained in CRIS).
+A copy of the Form 6, Schedule 2, Notice of direction pursuant to ss.282(2) and 265(2) of the CYFA form can be found in Court owned forms.
+The written direction must quote in full s.282(2) of the CYFA, which outlines the notice of direction authority.

 The practitioner is to inform the child and parents of the direction, discuss the implications and provide the child and parents with the signed written direction.
 A copy of the signed direction is placed on the client file (to be available as documentary evidence).